hugo-apero/iyo-apero/README.md

 + Use attractive [system fonts](https://hugo-apero-docs.netlify.app/blog/fonts/#use-attractive-system-fonts), or
 + Use fully [custom fonts](https://hugo-apero-docs.netlify.app/blog/fonts/#use-a-custom-font).

-Read the full docs here: https://hugo-apero-docs.netlify.app/blog/fonts/

-tl;dr: find this section in your `config.toml` file and go to town:
+Find this section in your `config.toml` file and go to town:

 ```toml
 [params]